 My photographs have been made with a mixture of cameras and formats: 8x10, 7x17, 4x5, Nikon D800, Nikon D3, Nikon D4, Nikon D5, and a Leica M8.
 I continue to try different approaches.

-I have a Bachelor's in anthropology and journalism at The University of Arizona.
-I am also working towards a Master's in GIS at UA.
+I have a Bachelor's degree in anthropology and journalism from The University of Arizona as well a Master's in GIS.

 I am available for freelance photo assignments in Phoenix and Tucson, AZ.